Etos2/pxlslog-explorer/readme.md

   - Can pipe raw RGBA video data (e.g. ffmpeg)
   - Supports multiple styles (e.g. heat, virgin, activity, etc)
   - Can import custom palettes (.gpl, .aco, .csv, .txt (paint.NET)) including directly from [pxls](https://pxls.space/info)
-  - Crop to specified size
+  - Render with specific size
+- Simple program settings
+  - Disable overwritting existing files
+  - Quit immediately on soft errors
+  - Easily simulate a command and observe results

-## Help
+## Basic usage
-To get on track, seek the help argument.
+To get on track, use the help argument.
 This will list basic arguments and display available subcommands.
 Alternatively, use on a subcommand to display arguments for the subcommand.